Twins born from embryos frozen nearly 30 years ago break record

-KNOXVILLE, Tenn.
-(WATE) — A fertility clinic in Knoxville has broken yet another record through its embryo adoption program.
+A fertility clinic in Knoxville has broken yet another record through its embryo adoption program.
+KTLA’s sister station WATE reports.

 Embryos that were originally frozen three decades ago were successfully thawed, transferred, and then delivered.
 The National Embryo Donation Center was able to help facilitate the birth of twins, Lydia and Timothy Ridgeway.
 The twins set the new known record for the longest-frozen embryos to ever result in a successful live birth.